 The objective of the youth movement is to encourage the pastors’ children to be involved in their father’s ministries.
 As pastors’ children they were reminded that they are highly anointed to carry a mantle of ministry in their lives.
 The meeting enabled them to find their calling in God’s kingdom.
 “The decision to go forth and win souls now lies in the hands of your generation” said one speaker.
 Several pastors who were guest speakers shared their personal testimonies and challenged the participants to be obedient to God’s calling in their lives and make a fresh commitment to serve God.

 “We were very happy with the outcome of this inaugural meeting.
 The participants understood the need to stand together with their fathers (who are pastors) and be involved and help them in their ministry” said Joel a committee member of the NPCF.

 Gayan and his friends from Kataragama were extremely grateful to the NCEASL for organising an event especially for pastors’ children.
-“We were challenged with a calling; to carry a burden to win our nation” said Gayan and added, “if we unite as pastors’ children, we can be a formidable force to win our nation for Christ”.
+“We were challenged with a calling; to carry a burden to win our nation” said Gayan and added, “as pastors’ children if we could unite we can be a formidable force to win our nation for Christ.”

-Amongst the 40 youth that travelled from Jaffna for the youth movement was Aniston.
-“We are all pastors’ children and when we came here today we were a bit confused about God’s calling in our lives.
+Aniston was among the 40 youth that travelled from Jaffna for the youth movement.
+“We are all pastors’ children.
+When we came here today we were a bit confused about God’s calling in our lives.
 After listening to the teachings and the testimonies today it has really helped us to understand God’s will for our lives.
-We are going back home with a deeper understanding and clarity of mind” said Aniston.
+We are going back with a lot more understanding and clarity of mind” said Aniston.